 An organisation that is supposed to finance the arts sees itself as having some higher, missionary purpose, reaching out into places where there is little cultural life.
 No matter that the people who live there may not want it or that in pursuit of their sociopolitical endeavour they ignore artistic excellence."

 Artistic excellence, eh?
-I wonder who gets to decide what fulfils that criteria, and according to what model.
+I wonder who gets to decide what fulfils that criteria, and according to

-Meanwhile, in today's Independent viewspaper, ACE is rightly taken to task for cutting the funding to the Poetry Book Society.
+today's Independent viewspaper, ACE is rightly taken to task for cutting the funding to the Poetry Book Society.
 But despite having an obviously rightous case to make, John Walsh can't resist tossing out some suspicious-looking assertions:

 "For nearly 60 years, the PBS's distinguished judges (Philip Larkin was chairman in the 1980s) have steered the nation's poetry-lovers towards the best stuff around ...
 The Poetry Book Society has for 57 years kept us up to speed about our finest home-grown poets, and rewarded them every year."